 Field courses offer the opportunity for experiential learning.
-The following field
+The following field courses are available:

 Native Alaska: Culture and Ecology

 The primary goal of this course is to introduce students to Alaskan native culture,

 the Alaskan Native Claims Settlement Act (ANCSA), Alaskan geology and its ecology,

 and to evaluate how they intertwine in an indivisible manner.
 Students will develop

 a strong appreciation for the uniqueness of Alaska.
 Alaska’s rich native culture and

 geology have a profound effect on the regions ecology.
 Students will immerse themselves

 in the ecological wonders that Alaska affords such as glaciers, tundra, oceans, forests

 and more, culminating in a life-changing visit to Alaska, the world’s final frontier.